How to Apply for an Equipment Loan

 When applying for an equipment loan, you may have to make a down payment to qualify.
-Lenders will want you to be vested in the purchase and receiving a down payment will make them more confident that you’re able to repay your loan.
+Lenders will want you to be vested in the purchase and receiving a down payment will make them more confident that you’re able to repay your small business loan.
 Usually, down payments will range from 5 to 10 percent.

-If you don’t have the cash on hand to make a down payment, or don’t meet the above requirements, you may not be approved.
+If you don’t have enough cash on hand to make a down payment, or don’t meet the above requirements, you may not be approved.
 Therefore, your best bet will be to find a different lender, improve your financial situation to meet the requirements, or seek alternative financing.

 4. Research Different Equipment Loan Options

 Finally, it’s time to start applying!
 The application process will vary from lender to lender.
 Still, if you’ve already figured out your current position and eligibility, you’re off to a good start.